 Latest developments in nutrition also reveal that pre-biotics found in supplements help promote the growth of good bacteria in the stomach.
 This means that your body can digest and absorb the protein from the powdered supplement better, compared to the traditional whey products.

 Say "no" to additives

 This is pretty much straightforward and goes for all types of food, not just protein supplements.
 Additives can mimic hormones in the body and disrupt endocrinal function.
 Needless to say, in addition to having zero health benefits, they can also lead to digestive upsets.

 Check for digestive enzymes

 The body naturally secretes digestive enzymes to help maximize the absorption of vitamins and minerals in the food and drinks that we consume.
 When our food does not have enough digestive enzymes, our bodies are forced to make use of its stock enzymes to break it down.
-Protein powders that have their own supply of enzymes, such as sprouted and bio-fermented foods, raw foods and alkaline foods, reduces the amount of stress your body is subjected to by having to tap into its own coffers.
+Protein powders that have their supply of enzymes, such as sprouted and bio-fermented foods, raw foods, and alkaline foods, reduce the amount of stress your body is subjected to by having to tap into its coffers.

 Go natural, always

 If consuming powdered protein supplements is your only available option, then you must make sure to choose those that have only natural ingredients and flavourings.
 Artificial sweeteners can cause more harm than good to the body, leading to changes in heart rate, headaches, mood disorders, and more.

 Overall, your body is your temple, so you must treat it carefully and with the respect it deserves.
 While going raw is the best option for your diet, if consumer powdered supplements cannot be helped, be sure to know what you are looking for.
 Find products that do not contain any artificial ingredients and are high in probiotics that can help it extract and deliver all the nutritional benefits possible.